underscoreio/underscoreio/src/html/_drafts/liftrx.md

 ### Conclusions

-Building reactive UI components based on RxScala and Lift has proven to be extremely easy.
+Building reactive UI components based on RxScala and Lift has proven to be fairly straightforward.
 [RxLift](https://github.com/channingwalton/rxlift) is an example project illustrating the basic ideas which have been used to build a fairly sophisticated UI in a large financial institution in London.